DarrelASandbox/playground-react/README.md

 ## About The Project

-- Refer to respective README files in the folders titled with the author name in the src folder.
+- Please refer to the corresponding README files located in each sub-folder within the 'src' folder.

 &nbsp;